jordicreus16180340/sircub/README.md

 ## Installation

-1. If you haven't done it before:
+0. If you haven't done it before:

    Initialize Git
    ```bash
    $ git config --global user.name "YOUR NAME"
    $ git config --global user.email "YOUR EMAIL ADDRESS"
    ```

-2. Clone the repository
+1. Clone the repository

    ```bash
    $ git clone https://github.com/jordi-ic-unicamp/sircub.git
    ```

-3. ...
+2. Create a new database in MySQL